 Native remnant vegetation

-The Reserve is approximately 58 hectares square and is one of the largest areas of native remnant vegetation in the Latrobe Valley.
+The Reserve is approximately 58 hectares square and is one of the largest patches of native remnant vegetation in a larger area in the foothills of the Strzelecki Ranges in Latrobe Valley.
 It is bounded by Coalville Road to the east, Borrmans Street to the south and Wirraway Street to the west and Service and Dwyer Roads to the northwest.
 To the north is the Princes Highway.
 There is also a small section on the eastern side of Coalville Road.
 Medium density residential housing is present to the east and west, and rural residential properties to the south.

 Those rural residential properties to the south host large quantities of remnant native vegetation which, although fragmented, act as a vital linking corridor to the Reserve for both flora and fauna.
 This vegetation corridor ascends rapidly towards Moe South and into the more mountainous terrain of the Strzelecki Ranges.
 Vegetation within the Reserve occupies both riparian and terrestrial type environs.